sjentsch/lsjDocs/Ch15/Ch15_FactorAnalysis_2.rst

 jamovi, and how it is conceptually different but practically fairly similar (given the right data) to EFA.

-You can go on to create component scores in much the same way as in EFA.
+You can go on to create and save component scores in much the same way as in EFA.
 However, if you take the option to create an optimally-weighted component score index then the commands and syntax in the jamovi |Rj|_ editor are a little different.
 See :numref:`fig-pca6`.

 .. ----------------------------------------------------------------------------